-Women in Engineering Day called for women to #ShapeTheWorld
+Women in Engineering Day sees women shaping the world

 International Women in Engineering Day (INWED) provides a clear call to women to shape the world.